 (51) “Illegitimate credits” means credits that were not generated in compliance with this division.

-(52) “Import” means to have ownership title to transportation fuel from locations outside of Oregon at the time it is brought into Oregon by any means of transport other than in the fuel tank of a motor vehicle for the purpose of propelling the motor vehicle.
+(52) “Import” means to have ownership title to transportation fuel at the time it is brought into Oregon from outside the state by any means of transport other than in the fuel tank of a motor vehicle for the purpose of propelling that motor vehicle.

 (53) “Importer” means: